stellargraph/stellargraph/demos/community_detection/README.md

 # Community detection on a terrorist attack data

-This is an example of using Unsupervised GraphSAGE embeddings with the clustering to demonstrate how to solve community detection problem.
-The demo guides through the steps and shows the differences between "traditional" community detection (infomap) and the embeddings' approach.
+This is an example of using Unsupervised GraphSAGE embeddings with clustering to demonstrate how to solve community detection problem.
+The demo guides through the steps and shows the differences between "traditional" community detection (infomap) and the clustering-of-embeddings approach.

 ## Requirements
 This example assumes the `stellargraph` library and its requirements have been